 What will I find at the Carriageworks Farmers Market?

-There over 70 regular stall holders that rotate throughout the month with about 40 or so trading each week.
+There over 70 regular stalls that rotate throughout the month with about 40 or so trading each week.
 An hour or so here is a fantastic way to start the weekend, and it is a good halfway point on an early morning walk exploring the inner west.

 The market features mainly organic and sustainable locally sourced produce from farms and providers across NSW.
 There is an excellent range of goods from fresh flowers to artisan cheeses, local oysters, organic chocolate and plenty of organic vegetables.

-Even if you are staying in a hotel with no kitchen access, this place is worth a visit to stock up on sweet treats, yummy fresh rustic bread and cakes.
+Even if you are a visitor staying in a hotel with no kitchen access, this place is worth a visit to stock up on sweet treats, yummy fresh rustic bread and cakes.

 What I usually buy when I visit